What is Constipation?

 6. Green beans, zucchini, broccoli, kale are some other vegetable that are easily available and can be easily incorporated into a diet plan to prevent constipation.

 A second most important way to avoid constipation is increasing that fruit intake!
+It is the perfect home remedy for constipation!

 So which fruits would you benefit most from?